| Delegation in the Practice of Naturopathy

 The responsibility for the safe and ethical performance of the controlled act rests with the delegator, and as such, if the delegator has reasonable grounds to believe that the delegatee is no longer able to perform the controlled act safely and ethically he or she shall stop delegating the controlled act to that individual and take steps to ensure that any delegated controlled acts not completed are not performed.

 While the delegation can be made orally or in writing, there are record keeping requirements.
 These include that a written record of the particulars of the delegation, including the communication plan, are available in the place where the controlled act is to be performed as well as in the patient record.

 At a minimum the particulars of a delegation must include the date of the delegation, names of the delegator and delegatee and any conditions that applied.

 A Member who has a controlled act delegated to him or her is not allowed to then delegate that controlled act to another person.

 Naturopathic Doctors in Ontario can also accept a delegation from a health care professional who has the authority to make a delegation.

-When accepting a delegation the member ensures that he or she:
+When accepting a delegation the Member ensures that they:

-- has the knowledge, skill and judgment to perform the controlled act safely and ethically,
+- have the knowledge, skill and judgment to perform the controlled act safely and ethically,

-- has a naturopath-patient relationship with the patient,
+- have a naturopath-patient relationship with the patient,

-- has considered whether performing the controlled act is appropriate, bearing in mind the best interests and needs of the patient,
+- have considered whether performing the controlled act is appropriate, bearing in mind the best interests and needs of the patient,

-- is satisfied that there are sufficient safeguards and resources available,
+- are satisfied that there are sufficient safeguards and resources available,

-- has no reason to believe that the delegator is not permitted to make the delegation
+- have no reason to believe that the delegator is not permitted to make the delegation

-- has ensured that any conditions in place have been met, and,
+- have ensured that any conditions in place have been met, and,